Digital divide by continent, area and country: Solutions

 There have been some attempts to close or lessen the digital divide in Nepal, such as Mahabir Pun's Nepal Wireless Networking Project, which was launched with the intent to help bring wireless technologies.
 Some areas are also holding classes in digital literacy in order to help people in rural areas gain knowledge and experience with technology.
 The courses will provide the Nepalese with skills that they are able to utilize in their schooling and careers.
 The widening digital divide in Nepal has also prompted the government to step in, due to worries that the lack of digital literacy will have a negative impact on the country and its economy.
 Officials are working towards closing the gap by introducing new programs that will give people the ability to utilize technology more easily than before.
 Large brand name companies are also making efforts to eliminate the digital divide in Nepal.
 Microsoft Nepal is providing resources to improve digital literacy as well as increasing access to technology.

 Pakistan

-Pakistan is one of the South Asian countries that does have internet access.
 Internet access in Pakistan began in the 1990s and has continued to grow over the past decades.
 In fact, Pakistan has about 32 million internet users.
 However, according to data collected by the World Bank, Pakistan has an overall population of about 193 million people.
 In addition, Pakistan also has about 15 million people who access the internet from their mobile devices.
 Pakistan has 5 broadband internet providers and 10 DSL.
 Broadband use through computers is the number one way that people access the internet in Pakistan.
 The second most popular way that people of Pakistan access the internet is through their cellular devices.
 Even though there are about 32 million internet user compared to a large population, Internet in Pakistan is ranked 20th in the world.